 The Brazilian tapir has a fleshy, prehensile trunk, which the animals use to grasp objects such as leaves or act as a snorkel when they swim.
 The Brazilian tapir is the largest surviving terrestrial mammal in the Amazon, weighing around 200 kilograms and reaching up to 220 centimeters in length.

 Arara-azul (Hyacinth macaw)

 The Hyacinth macaw is the largest macaw and the largest flying parrot species.
-Its feathers are cobalt-blue and the ring around their eyes and the area underneath their beak is a vibrant yellow.
+Its feathers are cobalt-blue and the ring around its eyes and the area underneath its beak is a vibrant yellow.
 The hyacinth macaw is an endangered species due to the cage bird trade and deforestation.

 Ararajuba (Golden parakeet)